-50. How many of your GPO employees attended the most recent Best Practices Forum?
+54. How many of your GPO employees attended the most recent Best Practices Forum?
 Include the name of the most senior executive who attended.

-Nine Vizient personnel attended the Best Practices Forum in 2019.
-The most senior Vizient executive attendee was Jody Hatcher, then-President, Sourcing and Collaboration Services.
+Thirteen Vizient personnel attended the Best Practices Forum in 2020.
+The most senior Vizient business executive attendee was Cathy Denning, then-Group Vice President, Sourcing Operations, Analytics, and Center of Excellence.

-51. List the name, title and contact information of the senior manager assigned responsibility to oversee the business ethics and conduct program.
+55. List the name, title and contact information of the senior manager assigned responsibility to oversee the business ethics and conduct program.
 Provide the name, title and contact information for the individual(s) responsible for responding to this report.